Bowery/laravel-bowery-example/README.md

 An example Laravel application powered by Bowery.

 ## Short version

+1. Get the files by running
-0. git clone git@github.com:Bowery/laravel-bowery-example.git && cd laravel-bowery-example
+`git clone git@github.com:Bowery/laravel-bowery-example.git && cd laravel-bowery-example`

-1. Type `bowery connect` to do an initial upload of your files.
+2. Type `bowery connect` to do an initial upload of your files.
 Wait until you see `Service web upload complete.
 Syncing file changes.` to disconnect.
-2. `bowery ssh web`, then run
+3. `bowery ssh web`, then run

 ```
 // so the .phar file is executable